MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 #### Associate costs with business metrics

 Associating costs with business metrics means linking workload expenses to specific business indicators, like cost per customer served or cost per transaction processed.
 This practice provides a clearer understanding of how the workload consumes resources.
-Implementing this in cost modeling allows you to anticipate costs related to workload fluctuations and ensures efficient resource utilization based on demand.
+It allows you to anticipate costs related to workload fluctuations and ensures efficient resource utilization based on demand.
 For example, if you expect the number of customers to grow, you can estimate how much it costs to support those customers.

 You should emphasize clear visibility in the workload cost models.
-While this can make the model more intricate, it also allows for adaptability.
+While it can make the model more intricate, it also allows for adaptability.
 Such a flexible cost model aids in scenario analysis, helping to predict expenses tied to workload or business shifts.
 To estimate the cost associated with each customer, divide the total workload cost by the number of customers.
 For a precise cost per customer, account for specific resources and services they utilize, like cloud services or software licenses.

 ### Publish the cost model